-Concept 4: Communicate results of investigations.
+Concept 4: Communicate results of investigations

 Knowing what science concepts have to be reviewed or explored, Ed is ready for Lesson 2 (which may be many lessons, depending on the science concepts necessary to build student understanding).
-Understanding that electricity has an energy source and flows in different types of circuits are outcomes for the entire class project.
-In the sample lessons that follow this vignette, Lesson 2 addresses types of circuits from Ed's conceptual flow.
+Since the standards address the human body structure and function and introduce the idea of disease, Ed hopes to link these ideas to healthy environments.
+In the sample lessons that follow this vignette, Lesson 2 addresses the concept of structure and function from Ed's conceptual flow.